-- Provide a co-ordinated offer of early help where needs are identified - Contribute to inter-agency plans to support children who are subject to child protection plans - Allow access for children's social care to conduct section 17 or 47 assessments Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
+Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.

 Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
 However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
 We will decide what's appropriate and which terms to use on a case-by-case basis.

-4. Equality statement Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
+4. Equality statement

+Some children have an increased risk of abuse, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
 We ensure that all children have the same protection, regardless of any barriers they may face.

 We give special consideration to children who:

-Have special educational needs (SEN) or disabilities or health conditions (see section 10) Are young carers May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality Have English as an additional language Are known to be living in difficult situations - for example, temporary accommodation or where there are issues such as substance abuse or domestic violence Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation Are asylum seekers Are at risk due to either their own or a family member's mental health needs Are looked after or previously looked after (see section 12) Are missing from education Whose parent/carer has expressed an intention to remove them from school to be home educated 5.
-Roles and responsibilities Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and members of the Governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+- Have special educational needs and/or disabilities (SEND) or health conditions (see section 10) - › Are young carers - > May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - > Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - > Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - > Are at risk due to either their own or a family member's mental health needs - > Are looked after or previously looked after (see section 12) - > Are missing or absent from education for prolonged periods and/or repeat occasions

+Whose parent/carer has expressed an intention to remove them from school to be home educated

+5. Roles and responsibilities

+Safeguarding and child protection is everyone's responsibility.
+This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.

 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
-This will be underpinned by our: - > Behaviour policy - > Pastoral support system Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as: - o Healthy and respectful relationships - o Boundaries and consent - Stereotyping, prejudice and equality - o Body confidence and self-esteem - o How to recognise an abusive relationship (including coercive and controlling behaviour) - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support - o What constitutes sexual harassment and sexual violence and why they're always unacceptable 5.1 All staff All staff will:
+This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
+This will be underpinned by our:

+- > Behaviour policy

+- › Pastoral support system

+- > Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

+- Healthy and respectful relationships

+- o Boundaries and consent

+- Stereotyping, prejudice and equality

+- o Body confidence and self-esteem

+- How to recognise an abusive relationship (including coercive and controlling behaviour)

+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support

+- What constitutes sexual harassment and sexual violence and why they're always unacceptable

+5.1 All staff

+All staff will: